kkarpieszuk/wc-price-history/readme.txt

 * Added logging products which are on sale but do not have sale start date set

 = 1.1 =
-* Plugin rewritten to store prices log in custom fields instead of post revisions.
+* Plugin rewritten to store prices log in custom fields instead of post revisions
-* Added migration logic between revisions and custom fields.
+* Added migration logic between revisions and custom fields

 = 1.0 =
 * Initial release.